Critical behavior of the three-state random-field Potts model in three dimensions

 where $\omega$ corresponds to the Wegner exponent and $C_0$ represents a non-singular background term.
 Since $\alpha \approx 0$ would result in a second additive constant in \eqref{cmax_scale}, we cannot reliably include all five parameters in the fit.
 We hence fix $C_0 = 0$, and the resulting 4-parameter fit yields excellent qualities $Q_2$ and the estimates of $\alpha/\nu$ and $\omega$ collected in Table~\ref{sp_heat_exp}.
 We thus conclude that $\alpha$ is very slightly negative or perhaps zero.

 {\it Susceptibility:} We now turn to the connected and disconnected magnetic susceptibilities.
 Since we operate at $T=0$, we cannot use the usual fluctuation-dissipation relation.
-As outlined in Section S3 of the SM, we generalize arguments for the RFIM \cite{schwartz1985exact} to express the zero-field RFPM susceptibility,
+As outlined in Section S3 of Ref.~\cite{SM}, we generalize arguments for the RFIM \cite{schwartz1985exact} to express the zero-field RFPM susceptibility,

-for Gaussian random fields as $ \chi^\mu = [ m^\mu \sum_i h_i^\mu]_\mathrm{av}/\Delta^2$, where $m^\mu = \sum_i \delta_{s_i,\mu}/L^3$ (see also \cite{fytas:16}).
+for Gaussian random fields as $ \chi^\mu = [ \langle m^\mu\rangle \sum_i h_i^\mu]_\mathrm{av}/\Delta^2$, where $m^\mu = \sum_i \delta_{s_i,\mu}/L^3$ (see also \cite{fytas:16}).
 We apply a constant external field $H$ to the spin state 1 (i.e., $\mu=1$) to break the symmetry so that $\chi$ displays a peak.
 As is shown in S3, a minimal field strength $\propto L^{-3/2}$ is necessary to break the symmetry, and we choose $H(L=16) = 8\times 10^{-2}$.
 Due to the large sample-to-sample fluctuations in $\chi$ we do not observe a systematic variation of $\chi(L,\Delta,n)$ with $n$, such that instead of an extrapolation we focus on $n=100$.
 Figure~\ref{chi_rfpm}(a) shows the behavior of $\chi(L,\Delta, n=100)$ as a function of $\Delta$ and for various $L$.
 To analyze its divergence, we fit a parabola near the peak and obtain the peak positions $\Delta_{{\max},\chi}(L)$ as well as the maxima of the susceptibility $\chi_{\max}(L)$.
 FSS predicts that